niklasravnsborg/laravel-pdf/readme.md

 ## Config

-You can use a custom file to overwrite the default configuration.
-Just create `config/pdf.php` and add this:
+If you have published config file, you can change the default settings in `confif/pdf.php` file:

 ```php
 return [